cmusphinx/cmusphinx.github.io/wiki/mmie_train.md

 ---
 layout: page
+title: MMIE Training in SphinxTrain
 ---
-# MMIE Training in SphinxTrain

 Maximum Mutual Information Estimation (MMIE) training has been used to provide better performance than Maximum Likelihood Estimation (MLE) in speech